A night out out in Urmston!

 Last weekend, Mr McGrath and I enjoyed a brilliant evening out sampling the delights of Urmston.
 This might not seem something to shout about, unless you are also a parent of primary aged children.
 Thank you to Nana, we were “out out!”

 What a fantastic evening it was!
+Urmston high street is flourishing with independent bars and restaurants, all on our doorstep.
 No taxis, just a pleasant early summer evening stroll along Flixton Road and then a pit stop at The Prairie Schooner for a cheeky snifter, before a meal at the recently opened Miluno.
 Great atmosphere, lovely friendly staff, tasty food and and very reasonably priced.
 We even bumped into friends we haven’t seen for ages.
 These friends are enjoying the fruits of their labours, having already raised their brood to an age where you can escape for a night out at will!

 Urmston independents are on the rise!